 What if we don’t eat enough fiber?

 Our good bacteria use fiber to create butyrate.
-If we don’t eat enough it, we can have lots of good bacteria still they can’t make enough butyrate.
+If we don’t eat enough fiber, we can have lots of good bacteria still they can’t make enough butyrate.
 Noticing such low levels of butyrate our body wrongly thinks our gut is filled with bad bacteria.
 Our body does not know about processed food for millions of years.
 It evolved by getting mainly food rich in roughage.
-Detecting low levels of butyrate our body doesn’t think of low fiber but of bad bacteria: A signal to go on inflammatory offensive.
+Detecting low levels of butyrate our body doesn’t think of low fiber but of bad bacteria: A signal to go on the inflammatory offensive.

 That’s the reason why fiber can be so anti-inflammatory: Not supplements but whole plant foods are one of the critical factors for optimal health.
 Eating high amounts of sugar and fat from processed food lacking fiber may lead to arteriosclerosis, fatty liver disease, and tumor growth.
 Plus, our good bacteria will decrease which can lead to inflammation, Crohn’s disease, colorectal cancer or ulcerative colitis.

 If you have eaten low roughage food for a long time, you have to know that your body needs to adapt to your new diet.
-Just as little as a person being quite a sluggard can run a marathon without exercising, your good bacteria needs to grow step by step to manage all the fiber coming in.
+Just as little as a person being quite a sluggard can run a marathon without exercising, your good bacteria need to grow step by step to manage all the fiber coming in.

 Do you like this blogpost?
 Feel free to share it and stay tuned on my Facebook-Fanpage as well 🙂

-Here you can find all sources used for this blogpost – but don’t get frightened, it’s quite a lot 🙂
+Here you can find all sources used for this blog post – but don’t get frightened, it’s quite a lot 🙂